IJEA Bylaws

 4.02: No person shall be in charge of more than one elective office in the association.

 4.03: The President shall have general and active management of the affairs and property of the organization and shall see that all orders and resolutions of the Board of Directors are put into effect.
 The President shall set the agenda for and preside at all meetings of the Board of Directors as described in Section 3 and shall preside at all membership meetings as described in Section 7.
 The President shall appoint, with the advice and consent of the Board, At-Large board members as described in 3.02.
-The President, with the advice and consent of the Board, shall appoint Directors or other members to the following positions: Adviser Helpline Coordinator and Liaison to the IHSA journalism advisory committee.
+The President, with the advice and consent of the Board, shall appoint Directors or other members to the position of liaison to the IHSA journalism advisory committee.
 Additional positions can be created at the discretion of the President and the Board.

 4.04: The Vice President shall have such powers and perform such duties as may be assigned by the Board of Directors or the President.
 In the absence or disability of the President, the Vice President shall perform the duties and exercise the powers of the President until the President can resume his/her responsibilities or until action is taken by the Board of Directors.